Do My Light Bulbs ProduceDIRTY ELECTRICITY?

 As much as possible, use wired connections rather than wireless connections for your Internet, telephone, and other needs.

 This means connecting your computer(s) to your Internet modem/router via ethernet cable(s) rather than wirelessly.
 When doing this, it is best to use shielded Ethernet cables with grounded Ethernet adapters.
-For more detailed information about hardwired Internet options, check out “Safe Use of Computers” by building biologist, Oram Miller.
+For more detailed information about hardwired Internet options, check out “Safer Use of Computers” by building biologist, Oram Miller.

 If you do opt to use a wireless Internet (WiFi) system…